CoderSyndicate/nodejs-graceful-shutdown/README.md

 ## Features

+### Multi Framework Support

-- is applied to the [net.Server](https://nodejs.org/dist/latest-v16.x/docs/api/net.html#net_class_net_server) instance
+The graceful shutdown logic is applied to the [net.Server](https://nodejs.org/dist/latest-v16.x/docs/api/net.html#net_class_net_server) object, which means that all service frameworks should be supported.

-- allows using Finalizer functions to be executed before shutdown (sending metrics for example)
+### Startup Readiness Checks

+Function list that is used by the readiness route to assess if start conditions are met.

+### Shutdown Finalizers

+Function list that has to be executed in parallel on shutdown.
+As an example, you may want to push your metrics before shutdown in order to avoid metric gaps.

 ## Flowchart